urbanslug/blog/posts/2019-07-15-Creating-the-Initial-Variation-Graph.md

 these terminologies.
 I will use a segment for a piece of sequence and a link for a connection between segments.*

-For the *id* we generate a sha256 hash out of: the segment, a plus symbol and the offset.
+For the *id* we generate a sha256 hash out of the segment, a plus symbol and the offset.
-For example given a segment *"ATCGATG"* at offset *34* we can generate an ID like so:
+For example, given a segment *"ATCGATG"* at offset *34* we can generate an ID like so:
 ```
 compute-id(segment, offset)